mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/03-Row-Manipulations.md

       end
     end

-Here we take advantage of the Array#map! method which natively accepts a block as an argument and delegate the heavy lifting over to it.
+Here we take advantage of the Array#map! method - which can accept a block as an argument - and delegate the heavy lifting over to it.

 There are other use cases where the API would need to respond to user-defined blocks.
 Say we want to reduce our table data to only contain records of people under 30.
-That would mean that we'd have to check every row for that condition (age under 30) and only keep those rows that pass the condition.
+That would mean that we'd have to check every row for that condition (age under 30) and only keep those rows that meet this criteria.

     test "reduce the rows to those that meet a particular conditon" do
       @table.select_rows do |row|